-Are casualty insurers underestimating the potential impact of climate change on their portfolios?
+Casualty insurers may be underestimating the potential impact of climate change.

 By Mia Finsness, Managing Executive, Global Casualty Underwriting and Claims

 These days, the (re)insurance industry tends to associate climate change with large property catastrophe (cat) losses arising out of extreme weather-related events, or with political and societal pressure the industry is facing when it comes to insuring certain industry sectors like thermal coal.
 Casualty underwriters are necessarily concerned with the latter, as their top lines will be affected by corporate decisions to exit certain problematic industry sectors.

 "Climate change is no longer a topic reserved for property cat underwriters.
 The risks to casualty portfolios are very real."

 However, casualty underwriters are likely thinking less about the potential bottom-line impacts of climate change on their loss ratios, preferring instead to leave those concerns to their property colleagues who are modeling rising sea levels to assess potential future risks to their portfolios.
 But to think of climate change as a property problem is risky for casualty insurers, who should be concerned about the effects of climate change on their combined ratios.
 Indeed, climate change has the potential to impact casualty insurers both directly and indirectly—and the industry must prepare and develop modeling tools to mitigate the very real potential for casualty systemic and clash events arising out of climate change.